eficode-academy/k8s-is-easy-talk/slides.md

 ---

-# Demo: Services
+# Demo: Kubernetes Networking & Service Discovery

 We want to have redundancy and high availability for our applications.

 So that _when_ they break, we have redundant copies that can serve requests while the system recovers.

+This means we have to figure out where our applications are running int the cluster, we call this `service discovery`.

 This means we need to `load balance` between our `replicas`.

-Enter `services` which help us with load balancing and more.
+Enter `services` which help us with service discovery, load balancing and more.

 Let's add a `service` to our frontend!